-- 2. Go to Advanced > Guest Network.
-Locate the Wireless Settings section. - 3.
-Create 2.4GHz and 5GHz guest network according to your needs.
+- 2. Go to Advanced > Guest Network, Locate the Wireless section. - 3.
+Create a 2.4GHz guest network according to your needs.

-- Enable 2.4GHz Wireless or 5GHz Wireless or enable both according to your needs. - 2) Set an easy-to-identify SSID.
-Don't select Hide SSID unless you want your guests and other people to manually input this SSID for Wi-Fi access. - 3) Set Security to WPA/WPA2 Personal, keep the default Version and Encryption values, and set an easy-to-remember password.
-2.4GHz and 5GHz guest networks share the same password. - 4.
+- 1) Tick Enable Guest Network for 2.4GHz Wireless. - 2) Set an easy-to-identify SSID.
+Don't select Hide SSID unless you want your guests and other people to manually input this SSID for Wi-Fi access. - 3) Set Security to WPA/WPA2 Personal, keep the default Version and Encryption values, and set an easy-to-remember password. - 4.
 Click Save.
 Now your guests can access your guest network using the SSID and password you set!